Envelopes of the Thurston metric on Teichm\"uller space: Introduction

 Along the way, we prove some naturality of the Thurston boundary as a visual boundary from a pole, i.e. that the visual cone structures vary continuously with their endpoints (Corollary \ref{cor:con:compactification}).

 We also connect the geometry of the ray $[X,\eta]$ to the geometry of maps from the universal cover of $X$ to the $\R$-tree representing $\eta$.
-I.e. If $[X,\eta]$ is the harmonic stretch ray from $X\in \T(S)$ to $\eta \in \partial\T(S)$, and $T_\eta$ is the real tree representing $\eta$, then we show that the maximally stretched lamination $\Lambda(X,\eta)$ along the ray (has a lift which) is exactly the maximally stretched locus in commone among all (equivariant) Lipschitz projections to the tree $T_\eta$.
+I.e. If $[X,\eta]$ is the harmonic stretch ray from $X\in \T(S)$ to $\eta \in \partial\T(S)$, and $T_\eta$ is the real tree representing $\eta$, then we show (Corollary \ref{cor:optimal:lip:tree}) that the maximally stretched lamination $\Lambda(X,\eta)$ along the ray (has a lift which) is exactly the intersection of the maximally stretched loci of all (equivariant) optimal Lipschitz maps to the tree $T_\eta$.

 Section~\ref{sec:boundary} will develop the definitions and constructions for precise statements of these results.